My treatment specializations include:

 What is Individual Play Therapy?

 Play is the language of children.
-Sensations, ideas, thoughts and feelings that children cannot express with words they are able to act out in their play.
-From imaginatory play with dolls, legos, and figurines arise rich metaphors of children's life experiences.
-For example, a child feeling unsafe may play out scary scenarios until s/he aquires a sense of mastery and safety.
+Sensations, ideas, thoughts, and feelings that children cannot express with words they can act out in their play.
+From imaginary play with dolls, legos, and figurines arise rich metaphors of children's life experiences.
+For example, a child feeling unsafe may play out scary scenarios until s/he acquires a sense of mastery and safety.

-Board games and card games are another play therapy tool.
-Psychologists like to see how children navigate rules and turn taking, and how they handle winning and losing.
+Board games and card games are other play therapy tools.
+Psychologists like to see how children navigate rules and turn-taking, and how they handle winning and losing.

 What is Parent-Child (Dyadic) Therapy?